 As per Synergy Group, the number of Hyperscale data centres has crossed the 500-mark globally in 2019, out which the US constituted nearly ~40%.
 Earlier, the data centre construction demand was mainly coming from the U.S. However, there has been a shift in market dynamics.
 Countries such as Singapore and India are gaining prominence in hyperscale data centre build-outs due to the government’s data localization mandate.

-According to research reports, the Hyperscale data centre market is project to grow at CAGR of 9% till 2024.
+According to research reports, the Hyperscale data centre market is projected to grow at CAGR of 9% till 2024.
 The key factors that will contribute to growth are – data sovereignty norms by the government focused on renewable energy and the adoption of IT-cloud infrastructure by the enterprises.

 India is going through a rapid digital transformation on the back of the adoption of cloud-based infrastructure, data localization, and other government initiatives in terms of Smart Cities, Digital India, and so on.
-As the data consumption is on the rise, India is investing significantly in data centre infrastructure.
+As data consumption is on the rise, India is investing significantly in data centre infrastructure.
 In the future, cities such as Mumbai, Bengaluru, Chennai, Hyderabad will likely witness growth in terms of data centre build-outs and likely to reach 2 lakh square feet by 2020-22.

-Key Investment in Data Centre Space
+What are Some Key Investments in the Data Centre Space?

 - In 2019, STT (GDC) announced the construction of an 18MW Data Centre facility in Bengaluru, which spread ~400,000 sq. ft.
 The new 3-tier data centre designed to meet high-density computing which is needed by the enterprise for Mobility, e-Commerce, IoT, Cloud, and Big Data